 - Multi camera presentation, such as picture in picture or image blending.

 Airborne Drones recommends the Airborne Security solution with thermal and optical zoom sensors for Surveillance and Security Applications.
 This solution is particularly effective for flying over populated areas as drones can recover and return to home in case of major system failure.
 The Airborne Security solution is the ultimate security and surveillance drone and you will never require any other.

 At Airborne Drones we focus on the design, manufacture, and marketing of long-range UAVs for industrial strength commercial use.
 With endurance times of up to one 1 hour, and payloads of up to 8kgs, Airborne Drones’ long-range UAVs have huge benefits for business and commerce.
 Solutions can also be developed to meet specific client requirements, and services can include support and training during and after implementation.

 Airborne Drones has a strong team of engineers dedicated to their customers.
 We additionally service an international base of clients ranging from South Africa to the UAE.
 Clients include representatives from the following industries: Infrastructure, Security, Real Estate, Security, Agriculture, Game Farms, Wildlife Management, Electrical Installations, Telecommunications, Wind farms.

 Already causing major shifts in other industries, oil and gas could be the next target of drone technology with British Petroleum (BP) being issued the first commercial permit for drone use on US soil.
 The estimated impact of drone technology in any language is expected to Billions in the years to come.

 Until now, methods of surveying, detecting, and locating leaks in the oil and gas fields have been inefficient and costly to conduct.
 Workers have risked their lives to climb high-rising stacks and inspections have caused lengthy activity shutdowns.
-Drones are a cost effective and safe solution to all of these problems.
+In conclusion, drones are a cost-effective and safe solution to all of these problems.